-Antonino Forte is Restaurant Manager at the acclaimed Galvin at Windows.
+Antonino Forte is Deputy General Manager at the acclaimed Galvin at Windows.
 Master of Culinary Arts winner, Antonino won this prestigious award recently and is one of London’s most experienced Restaurant Managers.

 The Master of Culinary Arts (MCA) is regarded as the ultimate accolade for chefs, pastry chefs and restaurant managers in the UK.
 Held every four years just like The World Cup, these prestigious awards recognise outstanding craftsmanship.
 The Master of Culinary Arts is the UK’s highest culinary honour, conferred upon those who have displayed mastery of the complex and specialised knowledge and skills in the culinary arts.